-It means that if your content is competing against each other, it will be tougher for a single page to break through to the first page of results for its target topics.
+It means that if your content is competing against each other, it will be tougher for a single page to get on the first page of Google search results for its target topics.
 Instead, you may be left with several subpar pages on the second page or beyond, where over 70% of people never visit.

 In short, create unique content for each domain you own and within the same website.

 Duplicate content is another issue that can plague franchisor websites that are closely related to keyword cannibalization.
 With so many similar products and service pages, sometimes Google can read your website’s pages as duplicate content.

 When a search engine detects multiple versions of the same blog, for example, it will choose to show only the one it thinks is the original.